Weak Error Estimates of Ergodic Approximations for Monotone Jump-diffusion SODEs: Weak Convergence Analysis of BEM

+(2) For the non-contractive case, we establish a uniform-in-time weak error estimate for the proposed schemes applied to jump-free SODEs in \cite{LWWZ25}. \end{rem}

-As a by-product of the uniform weak error estimates in Theorem \ref{tm-weak}, we have the following one-order convergence rate between the exact and numerical invariant measures in the jump-free case, which answers a question left in \cite{LL25}.
+As a by-product of the uniform weak error estimates \eqref{weak-err+} in Theorem \ref{tm-weak}, we have the following optimal one-order convergence rate between the exact invariant measure $\pi$ of Eq. \eqref{sde} and the numerical one of the BEM \eqref{bem} in the jump-free case, which answers a question left in \cite{LL25}.